Offering Treatment & Cataract Surgery with Offices in Kokomo, Westfield, and Logansport, IN

 Cataract, or the clouding of the eye's natural lens, has troubled human vision for centuries.
 Since cataract was first described in the 1st century B.C., treatments have included poking the cataract out of the line of sight, "couching", and using horse hair to stitch the incision closed.
 As recently as the 1960's, cataract surgery patients had to lie for days in darkened hospital rooms with their heads surrounded by sandbags to keep them from moving.
 Today, surgery to remove cataracts is a highly sophisticated procedure with a far shorter recuperation period.
 Patients usually return home the same day of surgery and over 95% of patients regain useful vision.
 Cataract surgery has become so common that it is the most frequently performed operation in the United States.

 When Surgery Becomes Necessary

 Surgery is the only way to remove the cloudy lens and replace it with an implant.
-The most advanced surgical procedures are done on an outpatient basis at your local hospital facilities; Indiana Surgery Center at Howard Community Hospital (Kokomo, IN), St. Joseph Hospital (Kokomo, IN), Dukes Memorial Hospital (Peru, IN), Logansport Memorial Hospital (Logansport, IN).
+The most advanced surgical procedures are done on an outpatient basis at your local hospital facilities; Indiana Surgery Center at Howard Community Hospital (Kokomo, IN), Sycamore Surgery Center (Kokomo, IN), Logansport Memorial Hospital (Logansport, IN).
 Surgical counselors are routinely made available to the patient.

 There are several techniques generally used for removing cataracts.
 Your doctor will choose the one that is right for you.
 Each has an excellent success rate.